Easy3D 2.6.1

 inline |

 A Camera::PERSPECTIVE Camera uses a classical projection mainly defined by its fieldOfView().
-With a Camera::ORTHOGRAPHIC type(), the fieldOfView() is meaningless and the width and height of the Camera frustum are inferred from the distance to the pivotPoint() using getOrthoWidthHeight().
+With a Camera::ORTHOGRAPHIC type(), the fieldOfView() is meaningless and the width and height of the camera frustum are inferred from the distance to the pivotPoint() using getOrthoWidthHeight().
 Both types use zNear() and zFar() (to define their clipping planes) and aspectRatio() (for frustum shape).

-Returns the world unprojected coordinates of a point src
+Returns the world unprojected coordinates of a point defined in the screen coordinate system.
+The result is expressed in the frame

 coordinate system.
 When frame